 I'm experiencing technical issues whilst using the conversational AI.
 What can I do?

-Our popular conversational AI combines numerous emerging technologies from external providers.
-These occasionally have outages or errors.
-Under each possible issue below, we've explained simple solutions that have usually worked for other learners, such as ensuring you're on the latest iOS if you use a device from Apple.
+Under each issue below, there are solutions that have usually worked for other learners, such as ensuring you're on the latest iOS if you use a device from Apple, using Chrome (if you're using another browser), or switching from the website to the latest mobile app.

 Please click on an issue below to see info and solutions: